ricardoebbers/canvex/README.md

 # Canvex

-Canvex is a web service made with Elixir that allows `drawing` ASCII art on a `canvas`.
+Canvex is a web service API made with Elixir that allows `drawing` ASCII art on a `canvas`.

 ## Canvas